 You can give as much as you like, although donations are set at a minimum of £2.

-Nick Georgiadis, Cancer Research UK’s head of Direct Giving, welcomes the new tech, stating: “In a society that is increasingly moving away from cash as a way of conducting payments, it’s important charities make use of innovative ways for supporters to donate.”
+Nick Georgiadis, Cancer Research UK’s head of Direct Giving, welcomes the new tech, stating: “In a society that is increasingly moving away from cash as a way of conducting payments,

 “Any technology solution that makes charity giving easier and straightforward is welcomed,” said Georgiadis.
 “Snapdonate will increase the options for tech-savvy donors looking to support Cancer Research UK’s life-saving work.”